 Keeping Up Appearances

 The series also has a bathing fetish.
-Scenes in which women are watched washing in either baths or showers occur in Carry On Regardless, Carry On Cleo in which Cleopatra spends almost all her time in a bath, Carry On Camping, Carry On Up the Jungle, Carry On Matron, Carry On Henry, Carry In Abroad, Carry On Behind and Carry On Emmannuelle.
+Women are watched washing in either baths or showers in Carry On Regardless, Carry On Cleo in which Cleopatra spends almost all her time in a bath, Carry On Camping, Carry On Up the Jungle, Carry On Matron, Carry On Henry, Carry In Abroad, Carry On Behind and Carry On Emmannuelle.
 Carry On Jack contains a scene in which Sally, disguised as Albert, is about to be stripped and given a bath.
 However, men are similarly frequently seen washing too, in Carry On Constable, Carry On Camping, Carry On Up the Khyber, Carry On Henry, Carry on Abroad and Carry On Behind.
 In many of these they are seen or spied on in the bath by women, with even the sanctity of their own bathrooms not safe from intrusion.

 There is Nothing Like a Dame